 Improving our service

 We keep a log, analyse and report all our complaints and feedback.
 Our Senior Management Team and Management Committee will identify how our service can be improved based on this report.
-Please contact us if you wish to get in touch to offer feedback or comments on your experience of the parole process as a victim of crime.

 Working with other organisations